-Donald Trump Says He Could've Won Popular Vote If He Wanted To
+Donald Trump Says He Could Have Won 'Even More Easily' If He Tried

 I don't know about you, but I'm super excited to show up to work every morning and see what dumb garbage our president tweeted while everyone was getting ready for the day.
 It's going to make America look super smart (again).